jonasrenault/cprex/README.md

 #### Installing NER et REL models

-To perform Named Entity Recognition of chemical compounds and Relation Extraction, CPREx requires some pretrained models.
+To perform Named Entity Recognition (NER) of chemical compounds and Relation Extraction (RE), CPREx requires some pretrained models.
 These models can be installed by running

 ```console
 cprex install-models
 ```

-This will install a PubmedBert model finetuned on the NLM-CHEM corpus for extraction of chemical named entities.
+This will install a [PubmedBert model](https://ftp.ncbi.nlm.nih.gov/pub/lu/BC7-NLM-Chem-track/) finetuned on the NLM-CHEM corpus for extraction of chemical named entities.
 This model was finetuned by the [BioCreative VII track](https://biocreative.bioinformatics.udel.edu/tasks/biocreative-vii/track-2/).